XHSAW-TDT

-XHSAW-TDT was a television station in Sabinas Hidalgo and Monterrey, Nuevo León, Mexico.
-It was owned by Multimedios Televisión and broadcast on physical channel 21.
+XHSAW-TDT (channel 12) was a television station licensed to Sabinas Hidalgo, Nuevo León, Mexico, and served the Monterrey area.
+It was owned by Multimedios Televisión.

 History

 XHSAW received its concession on August 1, 1994.
 The original concessionaire was Multimedios head Francisco Antonio González Sánchez.

 The concession for XHSAW was not renewed, with the station closing on December 31, 2021.

-Digital television
+Subchannels

 The station's digital signal is multiplexed: